vignesh1rajan/HomeAway/README.md

 Getting Started:

     Pre-requisites-
-      The environment must contain git, maven and firefox in order to run the tests successfully
+      The environment must contain git, maven, firefox and java in order to run the tests successfully

     Installation from commandline -
       1. Create a directory to store project